Difference Between Lease vs Rent

 Below is the comparison Table Between Lease vs Rent

-The basis of Comparison | Lease Agreement | Rent Agreement |
+The Basis of Comparison | Lease Agreement | Rent Agreement |

 Related to | Leasing | Renting |

-Meaning | A legal contract binding two parties addressed as “lessor” and “lessee”, for the usage of assets lasting longer than a year.
+Meaning | A legal contract binding two parties addressed as “lessor” and “lessee” for using assets lasting longer than a year. | A legal contract binds two parties concerning the usage of an asset for less than a year. |

-Accounting treatment | Accounting treatment depends on the type of lease agreement. | Rental costs are always recorded as an expense on the income statement of the companies. |
+Accounting treatment | Accounting treatment depends on the type of lease agreement. | Companies always record rental costs as an expense on their income statement. |

-Rules & Regulations | A lease agreement contains specific terms and conditions on points like usage, maintenance, and return condition bound to be followed by both parties. | A rental agreement is, in general, are far more relaxed with respect to terms and conditions. |
+Rules & Regulations | Both parties must adhere to specific terms and conditions stated in a lease agreement concerning the usage, maintenance, and return conditions. | A rental agreement is generally far more relaxed concerning terms and conditions. |

-Expiration Option | Option to purchase the asset is available | No such purchase option is available |
+Expiration Option | The option to purchase the asset is available | No such purchase option is available |

 Conclusion

-While the above example explains the difference between lease vs rents out an asset, in real life the decision to rent or lease includes careful consideration of many factors and constraints
+While the above example explains the difference between lease vs rents out an asset, in real life, the decision to rent or lease includes careful consideration of many factors and constraints

 Recommended Articles